Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 However, what is the difference between `_pendingValue` and `value`? `_pendingValue` is the most recent value, whereas `value` is the value that is visible to the `AbstractControl` tree.
 The `value` is not always equal to `_pendingValue` as the `FormControl` might have a different update strategy than `change`.
 Of course, the view layer can hold the most recent value, but it doesn't mean that the model layer can.

-For example, if the `FormControl`'s update strategy is set to `submit` the model's value(`FormControl.value`) won't be equal to `_pendingValue`(which is the value that reflects the view) until the submit event occurs.
+For example, if the `FormControl`'s update strategy is set to `submit`, the model's value(`FormControl.value`) won't be equal to `_pendingValue`(which is the value that reflects the view) until the submit event occurs.

 ### `AbstractControl.setValue()` and `AbstractControl.patchValue()`